dangoslen/dangoslen-me-site/content/blog/re-learning-ansible-from-scratch.md

 ## How Does it Work?

 I'll keep this brief since a full explanation could get very long and very complicated.
 Ansible works by essentially creating ssh connections to a set of target hosts, copying python code to those machines, and executing that python on those machines to make changes to the system.
 [Micheal DeHaan](https://twitter.com/laserllama) (the creator) called it "ssh in a loop."

 Ansible is also **stateless**.
-What that means is that Ansible reads the current state of a machine while it is being run and makes the changes required to move it into the desired state.
-While this is great in many ways and allows you to start controlling a target machine almost instantly, it also leads to odd problems.
+What that means is that Ansible reads the present state of a machine while it is being run and makes the changes required to move it into the desired state.
+This is great in many ways as it allows you to start controlling a target machine almost instantly.
+But it also leads to odd problems.
 For example, if at one point you needed a file to be created on the machine, but you don't need it anymore, Ansible won't auto-cleanup that file for you - you would need to write a specific Ansible configuration to remove it.

 ## How Do You Use It?